Kong/docs.konghq.com/src/gateway/reference/performance-testing-framework.md

 Enable charts generation, throws error if any.

 Charts are enabled by default; the data of charts are fed by `perf.combine_results`.
-The generated JSON results for creating charts are stored under `output` drectory.
+The generated JSON results for creating charts are stored under the `output` directory.

 ### perf.save_pgdump